b06611033/CA2021/README.md

 # Computer_Architecture
-Projects and assignments of Computer Architecture course.\
+Assignments of Computer Architecture course.\
 More details in each folder.